zelikos/davincibox/README.md

 ## Setup

+The long-term plan is to automate this process with a setup script or app, but for now, follow the instructions below to get DaVinci Resolve up and running on your system.

 First, download DaVinci Resolve from the link above.
 Then, extract the archive.
 Open a terminal in the directory that contains the `DaVinci_Resolve_<version>_Linux.run` file (\<version\> will correspond to the version of DaVinci Resolve you downloaded).

 In your terminal,